sneeuwballen/zipperposition/doc/old/term_hierarchy.rst

 Rationale
 ---------

-The new version of Logtk attemps to reduce code duplication by using a single core representation for scoped terms, which is ``ScopedTerm``.
+The new version of Logtk attempts to reduce code duplication by using a single core representation for scoped terms, which is ``ScopedTerm``.
 A second representation, ``PrologTerm``, is used for simple AST representation and manipulation, and is a bit the dual of ``ScopedTerm``.